WASH IN HEALTH CARE FACILITIES PROGRAM

 To improve well-being and reduce disease rates, we are helping local hospitals, clinics, and dispensaries in the Rorya District improve their WASH conditions.

-Safe and ample water, accessible toilets, good hygiene education, cleaning practices, and proper disposal of infectious waste can greatly improve the quality of care and reduce the alarmingly frequent occurrence of healthcare-acquired infections.
 We are taking a multi-pronged and strategic approach to reach our overall goal of working closely with HCFs to construct WASH infrastructure and implement and maintain sustainable practices to make a significant and measurable difference in people’s lives and in general support public and global health.

 We believe our vast experience with WASH enables us to identify, select, and carry forward the most appropriate and economical designs to achieve strong results in the different components of WASH in HCFs.
 Once again, we are drawing on our longtime success with participatory development and the expertise of our Community Health Educators.